March 18, 2021

-On Thursday, February 18th, the Toronto City Council approved to increase property taxes by 0.7%.
+On Thursday, February 18th, the Toronto City Council approved increasing property taxes by 0.7%.
 The increase is termed as the lowest increase in Mayor John Tory's tenure.

 According to Momin Qureshi, a reporter at 680News says: